Biden says US is 'on the move again' | DW | 29.04.2021

 He called on US companies to "pay [their] fair share" and pledged not to raise taxes on the lower earners.
 The Democrat president also slammed the theory of "trickle-down economics" popularized by Republican Ronald Reagan in the 1980s, saying that the idea of cutting taxes for the wealthy "has never worked."

-During his speech, Biden called for trillions of dollars to rebuild the post-COVID US middle class and its "forgotten" workers.
+During his speech, Biden called for trillions of dollars to rebuild the US middle class and its "forgotten" workers after the pandemic.

 The televised address was one of the most watched moments of Biden's presidency so far.
 Biden hopes that his message will help him sell his plans to voters of both parties, even if Republican lawmakers prove resistant.